chunweiz/CCUX/doc/module.md

 ##

 All CSS classes must be namespaced by the module.
 This is to avoid unnecessary conflict and overriding other CSS.
-As for naming convention, the general format is `<module namespace><block>-<element>-<modifier>` and use [BEM naming convention](http://getbem.com/naming/) as a guideline.
+As for naming convention, the general format is `<module namespace><block>-<element>-<modifier>`.
+Please refer to [BEM naming convention](http://getbem.com/naming/) for the definition of block, element and modifier.
 For instance:

 ```
 .nrgBilling {